robertjchristian/MRC/MRC38.md

 Where the end: MOR that potentially will be in circulation at the end of lock period for the current group.
 Where the now: MOR that is potentially in circulation at the time of transaction execution for the current group.

-## Using Tanh Hyperbolic Tangent for this Function in Solidity
+## Using Tanh Hyperbolic Tangent for this Function in Solidity (Included in the Smart Contract)
 - Below is the function for calculating the Power with a multiple cap of ~7.46.
 - It works over 16 years: July 25, 2024 12pm UTC to January 26, 2040 12pm UTC
 - Power Multiple cap reflects a 4 year delay on Claim locks.